xn-zhang/xn-zhang.github.io/_pages/about.md

   - /about.html
 ---

   Dr. Xiaoning Zhang is currently a Postdoc Fellow at Pengcheng Lab.
-Interested in Digital Twin, Industrial Intelligence, Artificial Intelligence of Things (AIoT), and Numerical fire simulation.
+Interested in Digital Twin, Industrial Intelligence, Artificial Intelligence of Things (AIoT), and Numerical Fire Simulation.

 Education Background
 ======